AZHB/AZHB.github.io/index.md

   <tr>
     <td style="width:200px;"> <img src="me.png" alt="Evan Tyrrell" width="194"> </td>
     <td style="vertical-align:top;margin:auto;"> <h3> Evan Tyrrell </h3>
          Welcome to my Github portfolio!
-Please find a selection of relevant projects in the 'projects' section, along with a general summary of my background and experience in the 'about' section.
-To contact me, refer to the 'contact' section.
+Please find a selection of relevant projects in the 'Projects' section, along with a general summary of my background and experience in the 'About' section.
+To contact me, refer to the 'Contact' section.
 A CV is available on request, thank you for taking the time to look at some of my work!
     </td>
   </tr>
 </table>